Student loan debt doesn't necessarily make it more difficult to qualify for a VA loan. However, it can impact your VA loan eligibility.

 The impact of student loans on your VA loan eligibility typically lands heaviest with the debt-to-income (DTI) ratio.

 Lenders generally include your student loan payment when calculating your monthly debt-to-income (DTI) ratio.
 They'll also look for any signs that you've missed payments or defaulted on student loans, which can jeopardize your chances of securing a mortgage.

 With many federal student loan programs, you'll have a six or nine-month "grace period" once you're no longer taking a full course load.
 That'll give you some time to prepare financially for the cycle of loan payments that may run for years or even decades, depending on your specific situation.

 But that grace period doesn't register the same way for mortgage lenders.
-They're going to want to know the exact amount of your pending student loan payments, and they'll absolutely look to factor that expense into your monthly DTI ratio.
+They're going to want to know the exact amount of your pending student loan payments, and they'll absolutely look to factor those expenses into your monthly DTI ratio.

 Policies can vary from lender to lender, but, in general, students loans will count against your DTI ratio if they are:

-It's important to know that forbearance and deferment are not the same thing.
+It's also important to know that forbearance and deferment are not the same things.
 Consumers typically have to request and be granted a deferment, which is a temporary delay of your principal and interest repayments.

 Details and exceptions are extensive when it comes to student loan deferment and forbearance.
 You can learn more at the U.S. Department of Education's website.